miguelmunozfer/WorkoutLib/README.md

 ```

 ## Usage
-Import `WorkoutSDK` in your application and start using its features.
+Import `WorkoutLib` in your application and start using its features.

 ### Initialization
 Initialize the SDK with user information and credentials: